kerorv/conode/README.md

 Conode is a concurrent program library that base on message drive model.

 #### Node
-Node is a independent unit in conode.It has name, id, timer, can send or receive message.There are lnode(lua node) and cnode(c/cpp node).
+Node is a independent unit in conode.It can has id, name, timer, aslo can send or receive message.There are lnode(lua node) and cnode(c/cpp node).
 * Lnode

 Lnode is a piece of lua code that will be called by library on some event.For example, a lnode named "ExampleNode" like these: